 - The general mood (is it tense and full of disagreements about to erupt, like the scene above?
 Harmonious, rather?)

 - Characters’ personalities (the aunt comes across as holier-than-thou in the combination of her pleasure lecturing the others and her folded arms)

 Add movement in dialogue to keep the story moving

 Often we tell stories when we get a chance to gather round, stop, and listen.
 Like in the family dinner conversation in the example above.

-Yet if you have an important conversation between characters in your story, you can bundle this with movement to simultaneously create a smooth transition to new settings or events.
+Yet if you have an important conversation between characters in your story, you can bundle dialogue with movement to simultaneously create a smooth transition to new settings or events.

 For example, as two horseback riders travel to take news of an impending invasion to a neighbouring kingdom, you might write dialogue that fills in additional exposition.
 In this case, you have a scene transition that develops your story.

 In the following example from Hilary Mantel’s historical novel Wolf Hall (2009), a cardinal and his party are setting off on horseback.
 Movement and action mid-dialogue add tension and drama to the otherwise static scene:

 They are ready to ride.
 Cavendish looks up.
 ‘Saints protect us!’
 A single horseman is heading downhill at a gallop.
 ‘An arrest!’